 “Deaths and Injuries due to Non-Fire Exposure to Gases” report by John R. Hall, Jr., September 2013.

-Ben Evarts, Research Analyst at NFPA, discusses key points from NFPA's report "Non-Fire Carbon Monoxide Incidents."
+NFPA's Ben Evarts discusses key points from NFPA's report "Non-Fire Carbon Monoxide Incidents."
 He explains why carbon monoxide is dangerous and talks about fire department responses to these incidents.

 NFPA does not test, label or approve any products.